Positive Case Reports

 Local Farmers Carry On

-As the COVID-19 outbreak continues to pose challenges, local farmers are carrying on and ensuring Vermonters have access to local produce, dairy, meat, and more.
-Over the past number of weeks, we’ve witnessed farmers quickly adapt to this changing reality, adjusting their operations and finding creative ways to get local food to people.
+As the COVID-19 outbreak emerged, local farmers carried on and ensured that Vermonters continued to have access to local produce, dairy, meat, and more.
+We witnessed farmers quickly adapt to this changing reality, adjusting their operations and finding creative ways to get local food to people.
 From increasing direct to consumer sales to working with food shelves and other non-profits, farmers have demonstrated what makes Vermont’s food system such an integral part of our community fabric.
-Here, we’ve gathered the stories of our resilient local farmers as we work together to strengthen our local food system during this challenging time.
+We gathered the stories of our resilient local farmers as we worked together to strengthen our local food system during a challenging time.

 Member Worker Orientations

 Member worker orientations are now offered virtually.
 For the latest information and a list of upcoming orientations, click here.